rsamp/HuskyNOM/README.md

 ## Minimum Viable Product

 HuskyNOM.com is a web application inspired by Yelp built using Ruby on Rails and React.js.
-HuskyNOM allows users to:
+HuskyNOM is focused on the area around the University of Washington and it allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Search businesses by name
-- [ ] See nearby restaurants in list form and on a map
+- [ ] See search results in a list and accompanying map
+- [ ] Visit business page to see information
 - [ ] Create and read restaurant reviews
-- [ ] Tag notes with multiple tags and search notes by tag
-- [ ] Search through notes for blocks of text
-- [ ] Apply complex styling to notes while editing
-- [ ] Set reminders on notes

 ## Design Docs
 * [View Wireframes][view]